Software Takeover Service

 Dependencies and frameworks

 We check the framework version, how far behind the dependencies have fallen, and whether the packages it relies on have known security vulnerabilities.
-An application running Laravel 7 with three-year-old packages has a very different outlook to one running the current release.
+An application running Laravel 7 with three-year-old packages has a very different outlook to one on the current release.

 Security posture